cocowalla/Snifter/README.md

 You must run Snifter with elevated privileges - this is a Windows requirement to create raw sockets.

 For now at least, Snifter only supports IPv4.
 It should be straightforward to add support for IPv6, but I don't use IPv6 yet, so haven't added it.

+If you want to capture loopback traffic, it's important that your apps are communicating specifically with `127.0.0.1` - *not* `localhost`.

 Usage
 -----